ucloud/terraform-provider-ucloud/website/docs/d/lbs.html.markdown

 * `id` - The ID of Load Balancer.
 * `name` - The name of Load Balancer.
+* `internal` - Indicate whether the load balancer is intranet.
 * `tag` - A tag assigned to Load Balancer.
 * `remark` - The remarks of Load Balancer.
 * `vpc_id` - The ID of the VPC linked to the Load Balancers.